matter-labs/zksync-dapp-portal/hyperchains/README.md

     ```bash
     npm install
     ```
-2. Pull your hyperchain config files by running
+2. Pull your hyperchain config files by running:
     ```bash
     npm run hyperchain:migrate <path_to_your_zksync-era_repo>
     ```